 Is It Normal to Fall out of Love?

 Many women experience this sad yet common problem.
-They wonder if they should fight to save their marriage – or if they should find a lover and move on.
+They wonder if they should fight to save their marriage or find a lover and move on.

 Over time, marriages can become stale and eventually fail to provide for your needs.
 The stress of daily living, and any number of life’s problems, might lead to exhaustion, frustration, and resentment.

 Maybe your husband has taken his frustration out on you.
-The lack of support, combined with your discontent, might have eroded the relationship.
+The lack of support and your discontent might have eroded the relationship.

 If you don’t take time to nurture and care for yourself, how can you nurture and care for your relationship with your husband?